What is a Supplier code of conduct?

-A supplier code of conduct is created for the purpose of ensuring that a company’s suppliers put into place safe working conditions and their employees are treated with respect.
-Also their production processes being responsible and environmentally friendly.
-Components of a supplier code of conduct include:
+A supplier code of conduct is created for the purpose of ensuring that a company’s suppliers adhere to high standards of safe working conditions, fair and respectful treatment of employees, and ethical practices.
+A supplier code of conduct includes components such as:

 - Where are your manufactured products sourced from?